 This step has saved us the most money.
 Don’t think that you must eat fancy food, have expensive homeschooling curriculum, or own the newest technology.
 Be thankful instead for the simple things God has already provided for you, and be content.

-When you ask the Lord to bless the food before you pray, do you really mean it?
+When you thank the Father for your food before you eat, do you really mean it?
 Are you truly thankful?
-If you had been in the crowd of 5,000 who came to listen to Jesus, would you have been content with fish and bread?
+If you had been in the crowd of 5,000 who came to listen to Yeshua, would you have been content with a lunch of fish and bread?
 I Timothy 4:4-5 says,

 “For every creature of God is good, and nothing to be refused, if it be received with thanksgiving: For it is sanctified by the word of God and prayer.”